nlddfn/Udacity_RL_P2_CControl/Report.md

 </figure>

 ## Ideas for Future Work
-The main challenge training the agent has been the instability.
+Despite using gradient clipping, soft target update  and replay buffer, the main challenge training the agent has been the unstable learning.
 In the process of solving the environment, I tried MANY combinations of parameters and network architectures that resulted in a sudden drop of the reward after a variable number of episodes.
 It is very hard to find a correlation between the parameter choice and the agent behavior.

 In the literature I found a [paper](https://cardwing.github.io/files/RL_course_report.pdf) suggesting that Prioritized Replay Buffer could improve DDPG.
 Other [blogs](https://medium.com/@kinwo/solving-continuous-control-environment-using-deep-deterministic-policy-gradient-ddpg-agent-5e94f82f366d) suggest the use of BatchNorm to improve convergence.